JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **The reason why bubbles are round is because this is the most efficient shape that the soap film can take for the amount of air trapped inside**.
+And here is a just a random fact -  **The male howler monkey of Central and South America is the noisiest land animal, which can be heard clearly from a distance of ten miles away**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)